 What is the Amazon Store Card?

 The Amazon Store Card is a credit card offered by Amazon that can only be used to make purchases on Amazon.com.
 It offers 5% back on all eligible Amazon purchases, which makes it a great option for frequent shoppers.
-It also comes with some other benefits, like 24/7 customer service and no annual fee.

-However, the Amazon Store Card does require good credit score to be approved.
-So if you’ve filed for bankruptcy in the past, your chances of being approved are slim.
 That being said, it’s still possible to be approved for this card after bankruptcy, it just might take some time.

 Bankruptcy-Friendly Credit Cards